 Delivering a mobile learning solution requires a different kind of content.
-You could just port your Traditional, legacy content onto a mobile LMS, but this content might not have been designed for mobile.
+You could just port your traditional, legacy content onto a mobile learning app, but this content might not have been designed for mobile.
 This can lead to usability issues.

 At the very least, today’s training content needs to have a responsive design.
-This makes sure it can actually be used at all.
+This makes sure it will be easy to use.
 However, people use their mobiles in different situations than their desktops.
 In the latter case, they’re usually sitting at a desk and have time to dig into topics in more depth.

 With mobile, people are…well…mobile – they’re on the train, or killing time in a post office queue, or just snatching a spare 5 minutes.
 When you’re designing mobile training content, you need to consider the way people use mobile devices.
 That’s where Micro Learning comes in.